 We leave Budapest and head for the grandeur of Vienna, stopping for a comfort stop in Bratislava.
-You’ll have time to explore for a while, taking in the sights and scenery.
+Your tour leader will take you on an orientation tour to see some of the main sights, including a photostop at Bratislava Castle, which overlooks the city.
 On arrival in Vienna, we’ll take a driving tour.
 Few cities can show off such cultural and historical splendour and maintain a profile as an exciting, modern city, but Vienna does it well.
 Along with a musical past that includes luminaries like Mozart and Beethoven, Vienna has a buzzing modern culinary scene, cheerful, bustling pubs and bars, and a host of clubs and music venues in which to dance the night away.
 After the driving tour we'll enjoy an included dinner, before some free time to explore further.

 DAY 9: Graz - Ljubljana

 Leaving Vienna behind, we head for the grandeur of Ljubljana, taking a comfort stop in the beautiful city of Graz.
 On arrival in Ljubljana, we’ll have a walking tour of this little gem of a city.
 Despite its small size, you’re sure to be entranced by the beauty of this city, which features a wealth of cultures, activities and sights.
 Ljubljana Castle overlooks the city, and dates back to the 16th Century.
 Tonight, explore a little more and take advantage of the fact that pretty much everything is just a short stroll away!